scicloj/cjlpy/README.md

 ## Why the name cjlpy

 Cljpy was already used.
-You can pronounce cjlpy like "kill-pie".
+You can pronounce cjlpy like "kilpi".

 ## Usage